ibm-ecosystem-engineering/SuperKnowa/README.md

 SuperKnowa is a powerful framework developed using watsonx (watch the video on watsonx.ai [here](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1773841/uiconf_id/27941801/entry_id/1_yola7kmy/embed/dynamic)) that harnesses the capabilities of Large Language Models (LLMs) to offer a range of advanced Generative AI use cases.
 This repository introduces you to the various use cases covered by SuperKnowa.

+📖 Learn more about SuperKnowa in our insightful blog post: Cover Blog - SuperKnowa: Building Enterprise RAG Solutions at Scale https://medium.com/towards-generative-ai/superknowa-simplest-framework-yet-to-swiftly-build-enterprise-rag-solutions-at-scale-ca90b49be28a

 ## Live Q&A Application

 Try SuperKnowa live (requires an IBM ID): [https://superknowa.tsglwatson.buildlab.cloud/](https://superknowa.tsglwatson.buildlab.cloud/).